-The Teen Advisory Group is open to Canton students in grade 9 through 12, and meets once a month on Mondays after school.
-Check the Upcoming Events for information about the next meeting, look for TAG flyers at the library and Canton High, or stop by the library and ask Rosie about it!
+The Teen Advisory Group is open to Canton students in grade 9 through 12, and meets once a month on every fourth Tuesday at 3:30pm.
+Check the Upcoming Events for information about the next meeting, look for TAG flyers at the library and Canton High, or stop by the library and ask Ashley about it!

 Below is a list of the most common tasks and activities for which teen volunteers are responsible!

 Shelf Maintenance is the process of making sure books and materials are neatly where they belong.
 This is important because if things are not where they're supposed to be, no one will ever find them when they need them!

 When books and other items get returned to the library, librarians usually don't have time to put them back on the shelves right away.
 Instead, they go on specific carts, based on what kind of book or resource it is.
 Our computers will tell us and our patrons that a book is back as soon as it gets checked in, but if a book is sitting on a cart for too long then readers may not find what they came to the library to get.
 It's important to get the books back on the shelves as quickly as possible so people can get the books they need, and volunteers are a huge help in making this happen.